harishmohanraj/ag2/website/docs/getting-started/index.md

 from autogen import ConversableAgent llm_config = {"model": "gpt-4o-mini"}

-system_message = """You are a classroom lesson agent.
+planner_system_message = """You are a classroom lesson agent.
 Given a topic, write a lesson plan for a fourth grade class.
 Use the following format:
 <title>Lesson plan title</title>